Things to Do in Long Beach, CA

 What Safety Tips Should Visitors Know for Nighttime Outings?

-Stick to well-lit areas, travel with friends, and keep valuables hidden; trust your instincts, use ride-shares or vetted transit, stay aware of surroundings, set check-in times, and learn local emergency contacts so you can move freely and confidently.
+Stick to well-lit areas, travel with friends, and keep valuables out of sight.
+Use rideshares or vetted transit after dark, stay aware of your surroundings, set check-in times with your group, and save local emergency contacts before you head out.